Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.

 The flat call tariff for calls made within Ntc is Rs 1 per minute.
 Previously, they used to charge separately for calls to other regions based on the district code.
 The flat local call rate had become more comfortable to people.

 The pulse rate is the time period that is used to measure the call period and apply for billing.
-The no of pulses is counted and is used to charge the customer’s bill.
-The call charge is calculated by multiplying the no of pulses, tariff per pulse.
+Telcos count the no of pulses to charge the customer with a bill.
+They calculate the call charge by multiplying the no of pulses, tariff per pulse.

 The pulse rates have come down from 2 minutes, 3 minutes (a decade back) to a second in some countries.
-In Nepal, It has been reduced from 2 minutes to 1 minute and then to 10 seconds in Landline phone.
-Similarly, in mobile, the pulse rate is reduced from 30 seconds to 20 seconds and now it is also 10 seconds.
+In Nepal, the pulse rate has been reduced from 2 minutes to 1 minute and then to 10 seconds in Landline phone.
+Similarly, in mobile, the pulse rate is reduced from 30 seconds to 20 seconds and now it is 10 seconds.